Performing the Archive | Archiving Performance in The Hopkins Review (October 2023)

-“Toward an Archaeology of Care” will appear in Ancient Art Revisited, Carl Knappett and Christopher Watts, eds.
-(Routledge 2022).
+“Toward an Archaeology of Care” appears in Ancient Art Revisited, Carl Knappett and Christopher Watts, eds.
+(Routledge 2023).

 Abstract: A pyxis, or small, portable, lidded container, is an object often associated with women’s private life and personal care.
 Artists working in the fifth century BCE in Athens crafted a number of these containers from clay and painted them with scenes of women in community with each other.
 These containers offer a meso-scale at which to analyze the materialization of women’s communities of care in the ancient Greek past.
 Building from the philosophical framework of a feminist ethic of care to analyze this group of objects illuminates some of the networks of care undergirding ancient communities.
 An archaeology of care centers these networks of care and the role of careworkers and carework in forging and maintaining communities.